Ever since the 4-Hour Workweek was released, everyone seems to have the same goal.

 The Affiliate: This party is sometimes also known as the publisher.
 Affiliates can also range from single individuals to entire companies.
 An affiliate marketing business can produce a few hundred dollars in commissions each month or tens of millions of dollars.

-This can be achieved through running a review blog of the merchant’s products.
+This can be achieved by running a review blog of the merchant’s products.
 For example:

-It could also be an entire site that’s dedicated to finding cool products around a certain topic and promoting those affiliate products.
+It could also be an entire site that’s dedicated to finding cool products related to certain topic and promoting those affiliate products.

 (This is why I’m broke is one of the most popular affiliate network sites)

 The Consumer: The customer or consumer makes the affiliate system go ’round.
 Without sales, there aren’t any commissions to hand out and no revenue to be shared.